vinceimbat/vinceimbat/content/craig mod.md

 - seedlings

 ---
 Craig Mod is a writer and photographer from Japan.
 He blogs at craigmod.com.
-He’s like a modern-day [[thoughts/henry david thoreau]] who walks and writes, except he’s not too particular with philosophy and is more interested in culture, literature, and story-telling.
+He’s like a modern-day [[henry david thoreau]] who walks and writes, except he’s not too particular with philosophy and is more interested in culture, literature, and story-telling.
 That is why he talked to other people, unlike Thoreau or [[annie dillard]] who engaged more with [[Nature]] and, thus, talked more to themselves.
 (Note: How much should I talk to people I meet on my walks?)

 What I think I can steal from his process is how he organizes long-walks and create publishable artifacts from those walks.